professional-manager-test/Open-AutoGLM/README_en.md

 # emulator-5554   device
 ```

-### 3. Start the Model Service
+### 3. Start Model Service

-1. Download the model and install the inference engine framework according to the `For Model Deployment` section in
+1. Download the model and install the inference engine framework according to the `For Model Deployment` section in `requirements.txt`.
-   `requirements.txt`.
-2. Start via SGlang / vLLM to get an OpenAI-compatible service.
-Here's a vLLM deployment solution, please strictly
+2. Start via SGlang / vLLM to get an OpenAI-format service.
+Here's a vLLM deployment solution; please strictly follow the startup parameters we provide:
-   follow our provided startup parameters:

 - vLLM: